terrytaylorbonn/terrytaylorbonn.github.io/5-ai-dev-tools.markdown

 <br>

-This section focuses on how to use AI IDEs to create AI project.
+This section focuses on how to use AI IDEs to create AI projects.
 The focus is on testing and learning.
 The focus for now is on the following AI IDEs:
 - [(5.1) Cursor](/Cursor-overview/)
 - [(5.2) GPT/Codex](/GPT-Codex-overview/)
 - [(5.3) Claude](/Claude-dev-tools/)